Small Faded Genes Logo

 DANIELS: Edwin DANIELS and Arthur DANIELS, both commemorated at Alkham were brothers.

 DIXON: Albert Charles DIXON listed on the East Langdon memorial, William John DIXON listed on the memorial at River, and Albert James DIXON commemorated at St Margaret’s-at-Cliffe, were all first cousins.
 Arthur William Edwin DIXON who is listed on the memorial at Tilmanstone was their third cousin.
-Alfred George DIXON commemorated at Eastry was a fourth cousin once removed, to the first three named. (click here for their common ancestry)
+Alfred George DIXON commemorated at Eastry was a fourth cousin once removed, to the first three named.
+Harold Osborn DIXON commemorated at Coldred was also a distant cousin to them, as were James William CHIDWICK of Brook, Cecil ALLEN of Alkham and Thomas Edward HOILE of Eastry. (click here for their common ancestry)

 DIXON/BAILEY: William John DIXON commemorated at River, and George BAILEY commemorated at Alkham were second cousins. (click here for their common ancestry).